 5. Update Your Copy, Graphics, and Branding

 Digital marketers and eCommerce professionals tend to get caught up in the numbers of their campaigns to the point where they lose focus on the softer aspects of your promotions.
 Review your ad copy, graphics, and overall branding to make sure it keeps up with other graphics and content on the website.
 Consider creating new ad copy and testing it against the older ads to make sure you have the most effective sales phrases possible.
+Pages to words converter will allow you to change margins, fonts, etc.

 6. Banish Vanity Metrics From Your Reporting